sakshisharma84/launchpad/examples/terraform/README.md

 * [AWS](aws/README.md), a complete infrastructure example including VPC, LB, security groups, and other settings.
-* [Azure](azure/README.md), a complete exampe including VNET, LB, network security rules, and other settings.
+* [Azure](azure/README.md), a complete example including VNET, LB, network security rules, and other settings.
 * [Hetzner](hetzner/README.md), a simple example with just a couple of VMs provisioned for a UCP cluster.
 * [OpenStack](openstack/README.md), a simple example with basic settings.
 * [VMware](vmware/README.md), a simple example using existing vSphere network.